zhumink/wwg-hugo/content/post/state-of-terror-and-the-reproduction-of-imprisoned-dissent.md

 categories = [""]

 +++
-Amongst the many techniques suggested by Dr Schein were the following:

 [![](/img/flame-on.jpeg)](/pdf/state-of-terror.pdf)

+Amongst the many techniques suggested by Dr Schein were the following...
 <!--more-->

 1. physically remove the prisoner to an area sufficiently isolated in order to break or seriously weaken close emotional ties;